solvebio/solvebio-python/solvebio/contrib/streamlit/README.md

 Create a new app in SolveBio RUO and copy app's client id and secret to .env file.

 `SolveBioStreamlit` class is used to wrap Streamlit apps with SolveBio OAuth2.
-Once the user is successfully authenticated, OAuth2 token and the initialised SolveClient are save to Streamlit's session state.
+Once the user is successfully authenticated, OAuth2 `token` and the initialised `SolveClient` are saved to the Streamlit's session state.
 You can access them:
 ```python
 st.session_state.solve_client
 st.session_state.token